-The red snapper ACL for the commercial and recreational sectors was originally established in the Comprehensive ACL Amendment (SAFMC 2011a).
-The process to determine red snapper ACLs for both sectors was modified in Amendment 28 to the Snapper-Grouper FMP.
+The ACL for the commercial and recreational sectors was established in Amendment 28 to the Snapper Grouper FMP for the South Atlantic Region (SAFMC 2013) and the sector allocations in the Comprehensive ACL Amendment (SAFMC 2011a).
 Management measures proposed in the emergency rule have the potential to reduce bycatch of red snapper during a limited opening of the recreational and commercial sectors.
 See earlier section titled, "Practicability of Management Measures in Directed Fisheries Relative to their Impact on Bycatch and Bycatch Mortality", in this BPA for a list of amendments and a summary of actions within them that could help reduce by catch and discard mortality in the snapper grouper fishery.
 The extent to which these management measures would increase or decrease the magnitudes of discards is unknown.
-However, this depends on the degree to which fishermen shift effort to other species, seasons, or fisheries and whether effort decreases in response to more restrictive management measures, as well as changes in community structure in fish species and age/size structures of red snapper that could result from ending overfishing.
+However, this depends on the degree to which fishermen shift effort to other species, seasons, or fisheries and whether effort decreases in response to more restrictive management measures as well as changes in community structure and age/size structures of red snapper that could result from ending overfishing.
 The distribution of benefits and costs expected from proposed actions in the environmental assessment are discussed in Chapter 3.
 Economic and social effects of the proposed actions are addressed in Chapter 4 of this document.